Adam McGeorge

 Adam Jamie McGeorge (born 30 March 1989) is a New Zealand footballer who plays as a midfielder for Auckland City in the New Zealand Football Championship.

 Club career

 After a successful stint at Auckland City McGeorge made a surprise move south to join Team Wellington in October 2012.

-In 2019, McGeorge made his long-awaited return to the footballing world when he signed a 1-year deal for FC Lahore.
+In 2019, McGeorge made his long-awaited return to the footballing world when he signed a 1-year deal with FC Lahore.
 McGeorge made his debut against The Rams in April and scored one of Lahore's 6 goals on the day.
 Later in the season, he would go on to win man of the match in a memorable 2–0 win against F-Team.
-All good things must, however, come to an end, and Lahore announced McGeorge would be leaving the club to join Montreal Impact in January 2020.
+All good things must, however, come to an end, and Lahore announced that McGeorge would be leaving the club to join Montreal Impact in January 2020.
 A testimonial was planned for December 2019 but was ultimately postponed due to unforeseen circumstances.